evanrich/Bluetooth-LED-Sign/README.md

-# Bluetooth LED Sign - Control Sure 3216 displays from your computer/phone via Bluetooth
+# Bluetooth LED Sign - Control Sure 3216 displays from your computer/Android phone via Bluetooth

 The Bluetooth sign project started out originally from me wanting a wireless sign I could put in my car to tell drivers to get off my ass when they were following too close.
 It started as just a daughter card that was shaped to connect directly to the back of a Sure 3216 (3mm) display.
 I then wanted to be able to have a much larger display, and instead of buying 3216 boards at $24+ plus shipping, I went about designing the equivelent of 3x 3216 boards.